 - 2, 6oz skinless salmon fillets

-- 2 tbsp extra virgin olive oil, divided, plus more as needed
+- 2 tablespoon extra virgin olive oil, divided, plus more as needed

 - ½ medium onion, chopped